 We are honoured to be partnering with Sørlandets Kunstmuseum (SKMU)/ Kunstsilo, Kristiansand, Norway, to promote and encourage artist working in the intersection between art and technology in Nordic countries, and to enable more Nordic artists to connect with global audiences.

-The Nordic Award seeks to recognise excellence by an artist or artist collective living and working in Nordic Countries, including Denmark, Sweden, Norway, Finland, Iceland, Greenland and the Farroe Islands.
-Artists with passports from these countries who are living abroad are also eligible.
+The Nordic Award seeks to recognise excellence by an artist or artist collective living and working in Nordic Countries, including Denmark, Sweden, Norway, Finland, Iceland, Greenland and the Faroe Islands.
+Artists with passports from these countries – no matter where they live – are eligible.

 Trude Gomnæs Ugelstad, Sørlandets Kunstmuseum/ Kunstsilo’s artistic director comments: “We are pleased that through the Nordic Award, we can both empower and promote artists who are exploring creative technology in art.
 We are eager to see artists responding to this call and are honoured to be connected to the Lumen network.”

 “Digital art is a significant part of the contemporary art practice; but seems to be marginalized in art history overall.
 We believe that the Nordic Award can contribute to an increased awareness of artist working in the intersection of art and technology, “ she concludes.

 Sørlandets Kunstmuseum wants to strengthen this field through its own exhibitions, workshops and lectures.
 Ms Ugelstad continues: